-Preetha Chakrabarti is an associate in Crowell & Moring's New York office and is a member of the firm's Intellectual Property and Environmental & Natural Resources groups.
+Preetha Chakrabarti is a counsel in Crowell & Moring's New York office and is a member of the firm's Intellectual Property and Environmental & Natural Resources groups.
 Preetha's intellectual property practice consists of patent litigation, with an emphasis on representing generic pharmaceutical companies in litigation under the Hatch-Waxman Act, as well as matters related to trademark infringement, including opposition proceedings with the Trademark Trial and Appeal Board (TTAB).

 By Preetha Chakrabarti, Anne Elise Herold Li and James K. Stronski on Posted in U.S. LitigationYesterday, an intermediate New York State appellate court, the First Department of the Appellate Division of the New York Supreme Court, reinstated the conviction of an Ex-Goldman Sachs programmer, Sergey Aleynikov.
 At issue here are allegations that Mr. Aleynikov violated the New York penal code by copying source code for a proprietary high frequency trading… Continue Reading